The best food for Pomeranian puppy health is one that gives them everything they need nutritionally, in portions that are easy to chew.

-Solid Gold Small Mighty Mini Holistic Grain-Free Dry Dog Food, as its name suggests, may be worth its weight in gold!
+Solid Gold Small Mighty Dog Food, as its name suggests, may be worth its weight in gold!
 It’s chicken, chickpeas, and pumpkin provide lots of protein and fiber.

 Other goodies like superfoods, egg proteins, ocean fish meal, fruits, and more vegetables ensure that your Pom only gets the best!

-Merrick Lil Plates Grain-Free Real Chicken & Sweet Potato Small Breed Dry Puppy Food is a grain-free kibble with real deboned chicken and sweet potato as the stars of the show!
-This variety is also high in protein, with a whopping 55% protein to 45% “everything else” ratio.
+Merrick Lil Plates puppy food is a grain-free kibble with real deboned chicken and sweet potato as the stars of the show!

 The other 45% is composed of only natural ingredients including:

 - And lots of fiber for easy digestion

 Best Food For Pomeranian Puppies with Sensitive Stomachs

 Some dogs do have sensitive tummies or have food allergies.